Is It Getting High in Here? Rental Properties and Pot in Michigan

 Property Managers Don't Blow Smoke!

-When it comes to protecting your property while providing a safe living environment for your tenants, expert property managers don't blow smoke.
+When it comes to protecting your property while providing a safe living environment for your tenants, expert property managers in West Bloomfield don't blow smoke.
 While we aren't a substitute for legal counsel, it's our job to know the laws and any changes that affect your investment properties under our care.

 JMZ Property Management can communicate with your tenants, make necessary adjustments to lease agreements, and adjust the criteria for screening and selecting new tenants going forward.
 How do you find the best tenants for your property?
 What happens if you can't find any tenants?

 Take advantage of our Guaranteed Rent program!
-JMZ property management offers this program to help relieve the financial burden of an empty rental property for our Novi property owners.
+JMZ property management offers this program to help relieve the financial burden of an empty rental property for our West Bloomfield investment property owners.
 While our screening process is thorough and efficient, we know it can take a while to find the next perfect tenant.

 If it takes more than 30 days for us to find said tenant, we manage your property for free—for three months.
 Even with an empty property for a short time, you'll have the best property management team working for you—and your success.